 It reads like film noir.
 It reads like a classic black-and-white movie and that’s what it should be compared to.

 That’s also why I went for the classic Copycat and MadTV skit references.
 Those are my inspirations.
 I’m classy and evolved.

 All the stars for The Woman in the Window.
 I loved it and I’m not sorry!

 Anna Fox lives alone—a recluse in her New York City home, unable to venture outside.
 She spends her day drinking wine (maybe too much), watching old movies, recalling happier times . . . and spying on her neighbours.

 Then the Russells move into the house across the way: a father, a mother, their teenage son.
 The perfect family.
 But when Anna, gazing out her window one night, sees something she shouldn’t, her world begins to crumble—and its shocking secrets are laid bare.

 What is real?
 What is imagined?
 Who is in danger?
 Who is in control?
 In this diabolically gripping thriller, no one—and nothing—is what it seems.

 Update: A.J.
-Finn has been outed as an alleged liar and weirdo who faked his parents death and having cancer, among other things.
-If you’re the kind of reader who likes the authors they spend their money and time on to be of good moral character, this is what’s up with this one.
+Finn has been outed as an alleged liar and weirdo who faked his parents’ death and faked having cancer, among other things.
+If you’re the kind of reader who likes the authors they spend their money and time on to be of good moral character, this is an FYI.